RafliRizkya/RafliRizkya/README.md

 ## 🚀 Featured Projects

+### MariaDB to BigQuery ETL Pipeline with Airflow
+This project is an **ETL pipeline** built with **Apache Airflow** to seamlessly transfer data from **MariaDB** to **Google BigQuery** using Docker-based orchestration.
+It provides a modular structure with configurable table mappings, custom operators for data ingestion, and secure authentication via Google Cloud service accounts.
+The workflow automates data extraction from MariaDB, applies optional transformations using SQL or Python, and loads the processed data into BigQuery for analytics.
+Designed for flexibility and scalability, this setup enables efficient data integration while keeping configurations centralized and deployment simple.

 ### End to End Business Intelligence From SQL to Strategic Insights
 This project demonstrates an end-to-end business intelligence solution, covering data extraction and transformation using SQL views, customer segmentation with RFM analysis, and K-Means clustering for product inventory and sales performance.
 [View Project](https://github.com/RafliRizkya/End-to-End-Business-Intelligence-From-SQL-to-Strategic-Insights)